-At the Givens Givens Sparks we have been tracking the new statutory revisions to Florida’s Personal Injury Protection (PIP) law as it has made its way through the Florida legislature and onto Governor Scott’s desk.
+At the Robert Sparks Attorneys we have been tracking the new statutory revisions to Florida’s Personal Injury Protection (PIP) law as it has made its way through the Florida legislature and onto Governor Scott’s desk.
 While he has not signed the bill yet, it is believed to have his full support and he should be enacting the bill into law soon.
 Some parts of the new law will become effective in July of 2012 and others in in January of 2013.

 One of the most important aspects of the new PIP law is that in order for your PIP coverage to apply, you must seek medical treatment within 14 days of your accident.
 If you do not seek treatment within 14 days, your PIP coverage will not apply.
 You will still have a claim against the at-fault driver’s bodily injury insurance (if they have insurance), but one of the benefits of PIP was that injured persons would at least have $10,000 in PIP insurance to help pay their medical bills immediately, regardless of who was at fault.
 If you treat within 14 days, the amount of PIP insurance you get will depend on your injuries.